-The Rent Review Officer may designate a Hearing Officer to conduct a hearing or hearings pursuant to this chapter.
+The Rent Review Officer may serve as or may designate a Hearing Officer to conduct a hearing or hearings pursuant to this chapter.
 The minimum qualifications of the Hearing Officer shall be as established by the Rent Review Procedures.
 A person shall not be appointed as a Hearing Officer if the Rent Review Officer determines that the person has an actual or potential conflict of interest in the matter or if such appointment would have the appearance of a conflict of interest in the matter.
-For example, a person who is a Mobile Home Owner, a Park Owner or an immediate family member of a Mobile Home Owner shall be ineligible to serve as a Hearing Officer.
+For example, a person who is a Mobile Home Owner, a Park Owner or an immediate family member of a Mobile Home Owner or Park Owner shall be ineligible to serve as a Hearing Officer.

-3.32.050 Standard Rent Increase.
+3.32.050 Standard Rent Increase